†† † † † the hi-end doctor

 some may think my claims presumptuous

-However, if you call me, you have absolutely nothing to lose, on the contrary!†
+However, if you contact me, you have absolutely nothing to lose, on the contrary!†